-A small-format commercial or mixed-use building that provides a retail or service commerce use intended to serve residents of the surrounding neighborhood on the ground floor; residential or office uses above may be located on the upper floor.
+A small-format commercial or mixed-use building that provides a retail or service commerce use intended to serve residents of the surrounding neighborhood on the ground floor; residential or office uses above may be located on an upper floor.
 A corner store does not have to be located on a corner lot.
+See Sec 405.12.L and 405.21.F.